 In some scenarios, you might overwrite existing scripts when you shouldn't.
-For example, if you use Python 2.7 to install a distribution with script foo in the user site (see PEP 370), you will write (on POSIX) scripts ~/.local/bin/foo-2.7.
-If you then install the same distribution with Python 3.2, you would write (on POSIX) scripts ~/.local/bin/foo and ~/.local/bin/foo-3.2.
-However, by overwriting the ~/.local/bin/foo script, you may prevent verification or removal of the 2.7 installation to fail, because the overwritten file may be different (and so have a different hash from what was computed during the 2.7 installation).
+For example, if you use Python 2.7 to install a distribution with script foo in the user site (see PEP 370), you will write (on POSIX) scripts $\sim/.\log al/$ bin/foo and $\sim/.\log al/$ bin/foo script, you may prevent verification or removal of the 2.7 installation to fail, because the overwritten file may be different (and so have a different hash from what was computed during the 2.7 installation).